boyter/boyter.org/content/posts/2013-07-18-list-captcha-decoding-articles.md

 <http://bhiv.com/defeating-diggs-captcha/>

-This article about defeating Digg 2.0&#8217;s CAPTCHA is hopelessly out of date however it shows how easily a simple CAPTCHA can be defeated if the person creating it has little knowledge of what they are doing.
+This article about defeating Digg 2.0's CAPTCHA is hopelessly out of date however it shows how easily a simple CAPTCHA can be defeated if the person creating it has little knowledge of what they are doing.
 I believe it ties in well with this post http://www.boyter.org/2010/08/why-you-shouldnt-roll-your-own-captcha/

 <http://www.cs.sfu.ca/~mori/research/gimpy/>

 This is the grandaddy of all the above posts, papers and articles.
 The full paper is linked in there and has far more detail.
-It is one of the main sources I used when I started learning about decoding CAPTCHA&#8217;s.
+It is one of the main sources I used when I started learning about decoding CAPTCHA's.

 <https://medium.com/p/e8f2a748f95f>